10 Famous Literary Characters Based on Real People

 9. Yes, Virginia, there really was a Severus Snape, and his name was almost as wizardy: John Nettleship.
 Nettleship was J.K.
 Rowling’s own teacher, perhaps one she didn’t enjoy very much based on this description of Snape:

 “Snape is the very sadistic teacher loosely based on a teacher I myself had, I have to say.
 Children are very aware and we're kidding ourselves if we don't think that they are - that teachers do sometimes abuse their power and this particular teacher does abuse his power.
 He is not a particularly pleasant person at all.”

 Nettleship wasn’t thrilled with the comparison when he found out about it, saying, “I knew I was a strict teacher but I didn't think I was that bad."
 He later came to terms with it enough to write a book called Harry Potter's Chepstow about various locations from Rowling's school days that may have inspired people and places from her successful series.
-Nettleship died of cancer last year.
+Nettleship died of cancer in 2011.

 10. Anyone who has had a younger sibling they considered evil can probably relate to Eoin Colfer’s inspiration for Artemis Fowl.
 His little brother, Donal, was "a mischievous mastermind who could get out of any trouble he got into,” and seeing a picture of Donal in a dapper first communion suit reminded Colfer of a tiny James Bond villain.